dtube/docs/keys.md

 * USER_JSON
 * FOLLOW
 * UNFOLLOW

+### How to safely store your private keys
+The master key is the most important one, and should be stored redundantly (with at least 1 backup).
+Any custom key with access to your funds should also be safe, but doesn't need redundancy as your master key would always allow you to reset your custom key to a new one if ever lost.

+Good examples of safe storage, can be a USB stick, a piece of paper, or a device that does not connect to internet.

+Bad example of how to store a private key: sending yourself an email with the key in plain text, cloud storage solutions (google drive, iCloud), the desktop of your family PC.

 ### Encrypting your master key
 It's also strongly recommended to encrypt your master key before storing it (e.g. on a USB stick).